What is non-dilutive funding and is it the right financing option for your business?

 There are several ways to finance a business.
-One of them is called “equity financing,” which is when the owners of the business give up a share of equity in return for money invested.
+One of them is called “equity financing,” which is when the owners of the business give up a share of equity upfront to VC’s (venture capitalists) and angel investors in return for money invested.
 That causes “dilution” of the existing shares.
 In other words, the shareholders will get a lower return on their equity (ROE) because the value of their shares has been diluted.

-Start-up companies, after exhausting friends and family funding, will often turn to equity financing to get to the next level.
-That seems less risky than taking on debt that needs to be paid back, but it could have long-term consequences.
+After exhausting friends and family funding options, startup business owners and entrepreneurs will often turn to venture capital and equity financing to get to the next level.
+That seems less risky than taking on early stage debt that needs to be paid back, but it could have long-term consequences.
 There are advantages to debt and other non-dilutive funding that could (literally) pay higher dividends down the road.

 What is non-dilutive funding?